 The need to maintain mortgage loan volume in this competitive environment creates a risk of price competition in the Alt-A, B/C and multi-family mortgage industry.
 Competition in the industry can take many forms, including interest rates and costs of a loan, less stringent underwriting standards, convenience in obtaining a loan, customer service, amount and term of a loan and marketing and distribution channels.
-Price competition would lower the interest rates that we are able to charge borrowers, which would lower our interest income.
+Our failure to maintain our customer service levels may affect our ability to effectively compete in the mortgage industry.
+Price competition would lower the interest rates that we are able to charge borrowers, which would lower our interest income and/or our gain on sale of mortgage loans.
 Price-cutting or discounting reduces profits and will depress earnings if sustained for any length of time.
 If our competition uses less stringent underwriting standards we will be pressured to do so as well, resulting in greater loan risk without being able to price for that greater risk.
 Our competitors may lower their underwriting standards to increase their market share.
 If we do not relax underwriting standards in the face of competition, we may lose market share.
 Increased competition may also reduce the volume of our loan originations and acquisitions.
 Any increase in these pricing and credit pressures could have a material adverse effect on our business, financial condition, liquidity and results of operations.